 - How backorders can affect your warehouse operations through pricey expedited orders

 BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time data to help you get up to 100% inventory accuracy and execute advanced fulfillment strategies like wave planning.

 A backorder occurs when a customer orders something that your supplier does not have or your manufacturer has not yet produced.

 It sounds like a stock out, but there’s a subtle difference.
 A stock out is when you don’t have an item available in your inventory.
 For e-commerce companies, this may mean that an item isn’t available at their warehouse.

 When an item is on backorder though, it means that your supplier doesn’t even have it.
 They need to reach out to their manufacturer for more, causing even longer lead times.

-If you receive your goods directly from a manufacturer, a backorder means you have to wait for them to produce more.
+If you receive your goods directly from a manufacturer, your backorder processing is longer because you have to wait for the manufacturer to produce more.
 This was the issue for Apple.
 Their iPhone X relied on highly specialized, scarce components for its edge-to-edge OLED screen and 3D camera.

-Backorders can have a noticeable impact on your entire supply chain.
-In fact, researchers have identified back orders as one of the sources of the bullwhip effect.
+Backorder processing can have a noticeable impact on your entire supply chain.
+In fact, researchers have identified backorders as one of the sources of the bullwhip effect.

 The bullwhip effect, also known as the Forrester effect, refers to the tendency of a supply chain to over- or under-react to demand changes (also known as order variability) at the customer level.